 - Distribute a press release and/or advertise in local media.

-- Collect and share stories about clinicians and patients who are sharing notes.
+- Collect and share stories about health professionals and patients who are successfully sharing notes.

 3: Making OpenNotes Work Well

-Getting More Out of the EHR and Notes
+Getting More out of the EHR and Patient Portal

-Once you’re up and running with OpenNotes, there are many opportunities to create efficiencies for you and your patients.
+Once you’re up and running with open notes, there are many opportunities to create efficiencies for you and your patients.
 Reading the notes helps patients remember treatment plans.
 Patients also say note reading helps them take their medications as prescribed.
-Many patients say they email or call their clinicians less because they were able to answer a question by reading their notes.
-And both clinicians and patients report that engaging with the note helps with agenda setting, making the visit more efficient, and helping the clinician and patient feel more satisfied with the visit and ongoing relationship.
+Many patients say they email or call their health professionals less because they answer questions by reading their notes.
+Furthermore, both health professionals and patients report that engaging with notes helps set the agenda, makes the visit more efficient, and helps both parties feel more satisfied with the visit and ongoing relationship.

 More than 90% of patients say they want easy access to their notes.
-Messaging patients about the benefits of communicating using the portal, including access to OpenNotes, can be an effective way to increase portal registration.
-We also suggest sending patients home with print materials and providing in person support at office visits to help patients register on the portal.
+Messaging patients about the benefits of communicating using the portal, as well as access to open notes, can be an effective way to increase portal registration.
+We also suggest sending patients home with printed materials and providing in person support at office visits to help patients register on the portal.

-The Invitation is Important: We find that the simple act of inviting patients to read their notes means a lot to many of them.
-Our research has shown that patient satisfaction and trust improve with note sharing, and that patients traditionally considered among the most vulnerable report the biggest change in the clinician-patient relationship, even with as little as one shared note.
+We find that the simple act of inviting patients to read their notes can in itself mean a lot.
+Our research has shown that patient satisfaction and trust improve with note sharing.
+Patients who have traditionally been considered among the most vulnerable report the biggest change in their relationship with their health professional with as little as one shared note.

-Create an OpenNotes Button: Even the most tech savvy patients sometimes find patient portals difficult to navigate, and many give up before locating the information they’re looking for.
-Using the word “OpenNotes” can help patients get where they need to go, and creating an OpenNotes button that takes the patient from the landing page to the notes page ensures that they won’t get lost.
+Create an OpenNotes button.
+Even the most tech savvy patients find many patient portals difficult to navigate and give up before locating the information they’re looking for.
+Calling out ‘OpenNotes’ can help patients get where they need to go.
+Creating an OpenNotes button that takes the patient from the landing page to the notes page ensures that they won’t get lost.

-Assessing Satisfaction: Add OpenNotes specific questions to existing patient surveys to gain greater knowledge about how patients feel about using their notes and learn about the ways they want to engage with their health information.
+Assess satisfaction.
+To understand how your patients feel about using their notes, consider adding questions about open notes to your patient surveys.
+Use this as an opportunity to learn about the ways they want to engage with their health information.

-Talk About the Notes: Investing a few minutes at an appointment talking about the notes can strengthen the relationship.
-Checking in with the patient to see if the notes accurately capture the visit can help the patient feel understood and allow the clinician to gauge the level of understanding of the care plan.
+Talk about the notes.
+Taking a few minutes at an appointment to talk about notes can strengthen your relationship with your patient.
+Checking in with your patient to see if a note accurately captures a visit can promote mutual understanding and allow you to gauge the level of understanding of the care plan.

-Send Email Reminders: Research has shown that sending an email message to patients when a note is signed and ready to read is a very effective way to remind patients to engage with their medical information.
-Institutions that send email reminders have a read rate roughly three times that of those practices that do not send reminders.
+Send email reminders.
+To better understand how your patients feel about using their notes, send them email reminders.
+We have learned that sending an email to patients when a note is signed and ready to read is highly effective for keeping patients engaged with their medical information.
+Institutions that send email reminders have a read rate roughly three times that of practices that don’t send reminders.

 “When I read the notes, I realized I hadn’t described my daughter’s condition in a way that helped the doctor understand what she needed.
 I was able to go back and clarify so we could develop a better treatment plan.”— Amy, a mom

 Over time, however, many clinicians do report changing the way they write their notes, most often to provide clarity.
-Most clinicians who say they have changed the way they write their notes believe the changes have made the notes better, not just for the patient, but for other clinicians who also rely on the notes.
+Most who say they’ve changed the way they write believe the changes have made the notes better, not just for the patient, but for other health professionals who also rely on the notes.

-Still, a minority of clinicians reported that they changed how they documented potentially sensitive topics.
-These included mental health, obesity, substance abuse, sexual history, elder, child or spousal abuse, driving privileges, or suspicions of life-threatening illness.
-These are not new dilemmas, but they gain urgency in an era of transparency, as exemplified by shared visit notes.
+But some report that they have changed how they documented potentially sensitive topics.
+These included mental health and illness, obesity, substance abuse, sexual history, elder, child or spousal abuse, driving privileges, or suspicions of life-threatening illness.
+These are not new dilemmas, but they gain urgency in an era of transparency, as exemplified by routine sharing of visit notes.

-- Avoid Jargon, Acronym, and Abbreviations: Avoid jargon and abbreviations, especially ones that might easily be misinterpreted (e.g., “SOB” or “patient denies”).
+- Avoid jargon, acronyms, and abbreviations: Avoid jargon and abbreviations, especially those that might easily be misinterpreted by your patients (e.g., “SOB” or “patient denies”).
 Briefly define or simplify medical terms (short of breath, rather than dyspneic).